Brindle Hill's Guide To Feeding Your Boston Terrier

 March 2008 "I'm assuming there is a lot of dislike for Merrick due to their continuous quality control issues.
 People finding pieces of loose metal in their cans of dog food, or pieces of loose plastic chunks.
 I've heard of it happening on at least 4 separate occasions.
 I know someone who sent me pics in September or October 2007 of a nice sized chunk of metal she found in her dog treats." ellaslead.com

 Solid Gold Their "Barking At The Moon" formula is grain-free.
-I have used this and it was fair.
+I have used this and it was fair - again, stools weren't great.
 They did recently change the formula though and cheapened it...I also hate the advertising techniques of this company..

 Timberwolf Organics Wild & Natural They do not manufacture their own foods and will not tell the public who does manufacture them...what are they hiding???
 Also, none of their products are organic - so what's with their name???